- 1 can (20 ounces) unsweetened pineapple chunks

 - Drain pineapple, reserving 1/3 cup juice (discarding remaining juice or save for another use); set pineapple aside.

-- In a large skillet, cook the chicken, garlic and ginger over medium heat in 2 tablespoons oil for 6 minutes or until chicken is no longer pink.
-Stir in the carrots, green pepper and pineapple.
-Cover and cook for 2-3 minutes or until vegetables are crisp-tender.
+- In a large skillet over medium heat, cook the chicken, garlic and ginger in 2 tablespoons oil for 6 minutes. add the carrots, green pepper and pineapple.
+Cover and cook for 2-3 minutes or until vegetables are crisp-tender and chicken juices run clear.
 Stir in spaghetti and onions.

 - In a small bowl, combine the cornstarch, soy sauce, reserved pineapple juice and remaining oil until smooth.
-Gradually add to chicken mixture.
+Stir into chicken mixture.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Yield: 4 servings.

 Reviews forPineapple Chicken Lo Mein